-Monte Trigona is located most southern of this group of wine craters.
+Monte Trigona is located most southern of this group of wine craters. and is the most distant from the central craters of Etna, and the closer one to Catania.
 Trigona consists of two vulcanic cones with three recognizable summits.
 In fact, its name in Sicilian dialect is 'tri cona' and means threecones.
-Both craters have a plateau on top perfect for wine growing: maximum exposure on the perfect height about 500 asl.
-Here the views are stunning.
-Right in front of huge Mount Etna and sea views in the other directions.
+Both craters have a plateau on top perfect for wine growing: maximum exposure at about 500 asl.
+The soil has evolved to light pumice stones and lava sand with high draining capacity.
+The roots of the vines reach enormous depth in search of humidity.
+On top of the Monte the views are stunning.
+The wineyards are right in front of Mount Etna and offer sea views in the other directions.

 On a November day in 2017 I found this old vineyard on a small crater not far from my home in Viagrande.
 On the top stood an old cottage with a well and a terrace with stone seats.
 The cottage was situated had in front an old vineyard overlooking a great snow-capped Etna, with on its flanks the town of Trecastagni with its bell tower.
 The Ionian Sea, in the distance, watched.
 The vines grew where once lava flowed.
 I wanted to know how that wine would taste like.Joris Doesburg